 If you’ve ever been to Squamish you’ll agree that there is no shortage of activities to do in the summer.
 From the third week of April until the end of September, Canada has prime white water rafting conditions.
 This is especially true in British Columbia, focusing on Vancouver, Whistler and of course Squamish.
 The town of Squamish was created around the main rivers which flow from the melting snow on the Coast Mountains, meaning the water is a chilly three degrees.
 So fresh and pure you can drink straight from the source itself.

 White water rafting is an activity a variety of ages can enjoy.
 It is the perfect adventure for families as there are rivers with weaker level 1-2 rapids.
 Rafting is also popular for team building and for someone like me who joined the trip solo.
 The Canadian Outback Rafting Company team and my fellow raft-mates were all so welcoming and really made me feel a part of the group.
 I joined their Wet & Wild Elaho Exhilarator rafting trip which is one of the Canadian Outback Rafting Company’s more popular excursions.

 As we navigated our way down the Elaho River, we challenged rapids big and small.
-The larger rapids were exhilarating and on the smaller ones we had a chance to have some silly fun.
-Will let me sit on the front of the raft as they spun it in 360’s, and other raft-mates also had a chance at taking the prime seat as we went over some larger waves.
-Each raft was doing their own thing.
-Behind us I spotted everyone having a great laugh as they were standing up while floating over the small rapids trying to keep their balance.
+The larger rapids were exhilarating and on the smaller ones, we had a chance to have some silly fun.
+Will let me sit on the front of the raft as they spun it in 360s, and other raft-mates also had a chance at taking the prime seat as we went over some larger waves.
+Each raft was doing its own thing.
+Behind us, I spotted everyone having a great laugh as they were standing up while floating over the small rapids trying to keep their balance.

 I was provided with this tour in return for my honest review.
 All thoughts and opinions expressed in this article are my own and not influenced by the company.